 - Coatsink: Get Packed (Stadia exclusive)

 - Electronic Arts: TBD

 - nWay Games: Power Rangers: Battle for the Grid

 - Superhot Team: Superhot Mind Control Delete

-However, Google says that this isn’t the final list of games as more games will be announced when the service will be launched in November.
+However, Google says that this isn’t the final list of games as more games will be announced when the service will be launched on November 19th.